camarman/GTRPy/README.md

 ## Requirements

-Install the requirements by running
+Install the `python` requirements by running

     python3 -m pip install numpy Pillow pysimplegui sympy

-Additionally, you will also need `tkinter` and `LaTeX` to run the GTRPy.
-In Fedora Linux, these can be easily installed by running
+Additionally, you will also need `tkinter` and `LaTeX` support to run the GTRPy.
+These can be easily installed by running:

+in Fedora

-    sudo dnf install python3-tkinter
+    sudo dnf install dvipng python3-tkinter texlive-collection-latex texlive-collection-latexextra

+in Ubuntu

-    sudo dnf install texlive-scheme-full
+    sudo apt install dvipng python3-tk texlive-latex-base texlive-latex-extra

-You can look for your distributions package manager and search for an equivalent installation method.

 ## User Guide